yogendra-k/yogendra-k/README.md

 > Full Stack Engineer with over 15 years of experience building enterprise SAAS
 > systems on the Microsoft stack.
 My work has focused on designing and delivering backend APIs, data pipelines, and cloud-connected systems using C#, ASP.NET Core, and SQL Server.

-After completing a PGP in AI/ML from UT Austin, I’m now focused on AI Engineering and on bringing intelligent capabilities into practical, production-ready backend systems.
+I completed a Postgraduate Program in AI/ML from UT Austin and am currently pursuing a Master of Science in Cybersecurity at Georgia Tech.
+My focus is on AI Engineering and building secure, intelligent, production-ready backend systems.

 ## 🛠️ Tech Stack